ga-wdi-boston/wdi_3_js_firebase_intro/README.md

 Break up into groups and ensure that each of you can run the chat example app locally using `$ grunt serve`.

-After you verify that the app works locally, deploy it to the Firebase hosting site using `$firebase deploy`.
+After you verify that the app works locally, deploy it to the Firebase hosting site using `$ firebase deploy`.

 Once deployed, verify that each app works for all members of the group at the same time.